Silba

 Silba has an area 15 km² in the shape of number 8, with the village of Silba located at the narrowest point in the middle.
-It takes only around 10 minutes to walk the 600 m from the north-eastern harbour of Mul to the south-western harbour of Žalić (Zhaleech).
+It takes only around 10 minutes to walk the 600 m from the north-eastern harbour of Mul to the south-western harbour of Žalić.

 Officially, Silba's population is 292, but it varies seasonally; from a few hundred, mainly pensioners, in the winter, to several thousand during summer months.
 Many have jobs and properties on the mainland.
 There is also an influx of tourists during the summer months as tourism is now the main economic activity on the island.
 The whole island is a pedestrian zone, no traffic is allowed with the exception of vehicles supplying the local businesses.

 Zadar is Silba's mainland administrative center; it is part of the Zadar County.

 Geography

 The island has numerous small beaches and coves.
-The main public beach Sutorišće (Sotoreeshche), located close to the harbour of Mul, has very clear shallow waters with sandy bottom.
+The main public beach Sotorišće, located close to the harbour of Mul, has very clear shallow waters with sandy bottom.
 On Žalić, there are a number of pebbly beaches and a pier.
 Ships carrying passenger and commercial traffic dock here.

 There are a number of coves outside the village that can be reached by footpaths.
 On the southern side of the island, at walking distances of about 30–45 minutes, are: